These are just a few ideas! Contact our office for a customized plan!

 Mound Bayou Freedom Trail and Historical Markers

 The Chamber of Commerce official welcome center, a great place to begin an introduction to the Civil Rights Trail in the Mississippi Delta.
 First stop at Dockery Farms, a designated site on the Mississippi Blues Trail.
 B.B.
 King has said that if you had to name one site where the blues took root, it would be at Dockery.
-Enjoy the stories of Charlie Patton and other early bluesmen entertaining on the steps of the commissary.
+Enjoy the stories of Charley Patton and other early bluesmen entertaining on the steps of the commissary.

 Amzie Moore home on Chrisman Avenue in Cleveland to visit Freedom Trail Marker.
 Read about this Civil Rights pioneer and his contributions to the cause.